kurogane1031/itolab_weekly_cpp/Readme.md

 For any setting related, please visit the [wiki](https://github.com/kurogane1031/itolab_weekly_cpp/wiki) page.

 ### Additional notes
-1. Starting from 4th week, project folder is used
+1. Starting from 4th week, project folder, `image_processing` is used